tadesouaiaia/prsWorkshop-website/docs/practicals/workshop_practical_tade.md

 ### Linkage disequilibrium variation across populations

-We will now perform pairwise LD comparisons between genome-wide snps in order to show cross-populations relationships between genomic distance and LD strength.
-We derive information on pairwise R2 between all SNPs:
+We will now perform pairwise LD comparisons between genome-wide SNPs to show how the relationship between genomic distance and LD strength varies between populations.
+We first derive information on pairwise R2 between all SNPs:

     ./code/plink --bfile data/chr1-22 --keep-cluster-names AFR --within data/pop_info.pheno --r2 --ld-window-r2 0 --ld-window 999999 --ld-window-kb 2500 --threads 30 --out chr1-22.AFR

 Repeat this step for all five 1000G populations.
-Output files containing LD info for all pairwise SNPs, have a ‘.ld’ suﬃx Next, create a summary file containing the base-pair distance between each pair and the corresponding r2 value.
+Output files containing LD info for all pairwise SNPs, have a ‘.ld’ suﬃx Next, create a summary file containing the base-pair distance between each pair and the corresponding R2 value.
 The following example shows this for AFR and EUR populations only, as just these populations will be used in the plot.